-Both of you will spend a long time planning your big day so that it will go off without a hitch – but please let me give you one piece of advice and that is not to get bogged down in etiquette.
-Remember you are planning for your wedding so you are entitled to bend the rules or even throw away the rule book and write your own!
+Please let me give you one piece of advice that will not let you get bogged down in wedding etiquette.
+Remember if you are planning your own wedding, you are entitled to bend the rules or even throw away the rule book and write your own rules!

-Please remember if someone in your family is getting married, particularly your daughter or son, you should always appreciate that the big day belongs to the bride and groom and not you!
+Note to Parents: Please remember if someone in your family is getting married, particularly your daughter or son, you should always appreciate that this big day belongs to the bride and groom and not you!
 Their wishes must be paramount; however some people believe they are entitled to get involved or they believe they are have certain rights just because they have read wedding etiquette books from cover to cover.
+This is where for many families things go wrong.

 All my love, Franc xxx